operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_run.md

 ### Options

 ```
   -h, --help                help for run
+      --kubeconfig string   Path to the kubeconfig file to use for CLI requests.
+  -n, --namespace string    If present, namespace scope for this CLI request
 ```

 ### Options inherited from parent commands